 Steven Miles, Vice President of Technology Development.
 Mr. Miles joined Allegro's predecessor in 1973 and has held various positions within the Engineering and Research and Development areas of Allegro.
-In 1990, he was promoted to the position of Vice President of Engineering; in 1994, he was promoted to the position of Vice President of New Development.
+In 1990, he was promoted to the position of Vice President of New Development.
 He has held the position of Vice President of Technology Development since 2004.
 Mr. Miles holds a BS degree in Electrical Engineering from Northeastern University and an MS degree in Electrical Engineering from Rensselaer Polytechnic Institute.